bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 understanding.
 As I mentioned, my goal was simply to "get things working".

-Hopefully these instructions can serve as a template for upgrading the linux kernel on other Linux based embedded NAS equipment.
+Hopefully these instructions can serve as a template for upgrading the Linux kernel on other Linux based embedded NAS equipment.
 In particular the 64K page size additions will hopefully prove useful for other NAS products that chose to use 64K pages in their file systems.